-Minnesota’s manufacturers are more confident in their firms’ future than at any point since 2009, according to the sixth annual The State of Manufacturing®, a survey research project sponsored by Enterprise Minnesota and partners.
-Health care costs, government policies and regulation, and the ability to attract and retain qualified workers also top the list of growing concerns among manufacturers.
+Minnesota’s manufacturers are more optimistic in their firms’ future than at any point since 2009, according to the seventh annual The State of Manufacturing®, a survey research project sponsored by Enterprise Minnesota and partners.
+The firms surveyed expect to grow, create jobs and increase wages in 2015, but the skills gap, health care costs, and zealous government oversight remain possible impediments to growth.

 - Bob Kill, Enterprise Minnesota President & CEO

 - "The State of Manufacturing: Calm and Deep" from Enterprise Minnesota® Magazine

 - Full Survey Questionnaire

 - The State of Manufacturing® Survey Book